- How many people are on each trip?

 Are there any items that are prohibited on First-Year Trips?

 Yes.
 First-Year Trips are drug, alcohol, weapons, and tobacco-free/ e-cigs/ vape-free environments.
 We also do not allow cell phones (more details below) or personal MP3 devices.
-Generally, you should not bring anything not included on the Equipment List.
-Any students in violation of these rules may be removed from the program with no refund, have their grades reduced by a full grade letter, and be subject to University sanctions.
+Generally, you should not bring anything not included on the Packing List.
+Any students in violation of these rules may be removed from the program with no refund, have their grades reduced by a full grade letter and be subject to University sanctions.

 Why can’t I bring my cell phone?